ksolivenhub/BH-PCMLAI-Module17/README.md

 The training model used for this activity are as follows:

 1. Logistic Regression
 2. Stochastic Gradient Descent (SGD) Classifier
 3. KNearest Neighbors
 4. Decision Trees
 5. Support Vector Machines (SVM)

+Note: No additional functions were added within the Pipeline when optimizing these models.

 #####################################